What is product research?

 - How willing the market is to buy your product

-- What is the highest return on your development investment
+- The highest return on your development investment

 - How to maintain your brand’s value